-- Focus forest management activities to reduce impacts of wildfire, and forest insects and diseases. - Coordinate forest management implementation among all parties affected by the CWPP. - o Advocate landscape approaches to protect communities. - Collaborate with land management agencies, fire protection districts and insurance organizations to develop improved standards that lead to protection of homes in the WUI. - Expand the use of the Good Neighbor Authority in Colorado.
+- o Focus forest management activities to reduce impacts of wildfire, and forest insects and diseases. - o Coordinate forest management implementation among all parties affected by CWPP's. - o Advocate landscape approaches to protect communities. - Collaborate with land management agencies, fire protection districts and insurance organizations to develop improved standards that lead to protection of homes in the WUI. - o Expand the use of the Good Neighbor Authority in Colorado.